electron0zero/failure-modes/pages/research.md

 permalink: /research/
 ---

-Research on failures and how we test, build and operate reliable systems
+Research on failures and how to test, build and operate reliable systems -

 - [Lineage-driven Fault Injection - the morning paper](https://blog.acolyer.org/2015/03/26/lineage-driven-fault-injection/)
 - [The Network is Reliable - the morning paper](https://blog.acolyer.org/2014/12/18/the-network-is-reliable/)